 During the Great Depression, lavish lifestyles and luxuries were put on the back burner.
 But even in this difficult time, car manufacturers continued to innovate, making cars more powerful, convenient, and comfortable than ever before.
 Cars made in the 30s introduced radios, heaters, automatic transmissions, and more powerful engines.
 They took on a sleeker look and lost the buggy style that most vehicles had before.
 Many vehicles from the 1920s and early 1930s are known as gangster cars for their use during the Prohibition era.
 The Cadillac V-16 was a luxury vehicle with many built in 1930 before the Great Depression truly set in.
 Only just over 4,000 Cadillac V-16s were produced, and all were finished custom to order.
 The Cadillac V-16 was developed as a powerful multi-cylinder car and received exceptional attention from the public and press.
 Today, Cadillac V-16s are considered to be among the best prewar vehicles and can sell for more than $500,000.

 The Most Iconic Car of the 1940s: Willys Jeeps

 Originally manufactured during World War II, the U.S. War Department adopted the Willys jeep model for transporting soldiers.
-In 1944, Willys introduced the CJ (Civilian Jeep), creating the first mass produced 4×4 vehicles made for civilians.
-This model was produced with few changes until 1986 when the CJ was replaced by the Jeep Wrangler.
-The Willys-Overland Jeep was named an International Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1991 and commemorative Willys Special Edition Jeep Wranglers were produced in 2004 and 2005.
+In 1944, Willys introduced the CJ (Civilian Jeep), creating the first mass-produced 4×4 vehicles made for civilians.
+This model was produced with few changes until 1986 when the Jeep Wrangler replaced the CJ.
+The Willys-Overland Jeep was named an International Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1991, and commemorative Willys Special Edition Jeep Wranglers were produced in 2004 and 2005.